westerncapelabs/docker-django-bootstrap/README.md

 ```

 See all the settings available for gunicorn [here](http://docs.gunicorn.org/en/latest/settings.html).
 A common setting is the number of Gunicorn workers which can be set with the `WEB_CONCURRENCY` environment variable.

+### Nginx
+Nginx is set up with mostly default config:
+* Access logs are sent to stdout, error logs to stderr
+* Listens on port 8000 (and this port is exposed in the Dockerfile)
+* Serves files from `/static/` and `/media/`
+* All other requests are proxied to the Gunicorn socket

+Generally you shouldn't need to adjust Nginx's settings.
+If you do, the configuration files of interest are at:
+* `/etc/nginx/nginx.conf`: Main configuration
+* `/etc/nginx/conf.d/django.conf`: Proxy configuration